arpitbbhayani/articles/blogs/i-changed-my-python.md

 # Conclusion

-It was fun to change the Python's source code, I would recommend you to do this as well.
-It is always better if you know how things work internally and more importantly understand the complexities that are abstracted to make Python developer's experience seamless.
+It was fun to change the python's source code, I would recommend you to do this as well.
+It is always better if you know how things work internally and more importantly understand the complexities that are abstracted to make python developer's experience seamless.

 You can find the source code at [github.com/arpitbbhayani/cpython/tree/01-randomized-math-operators](https://github.com/arpitbbhayani/cpython/tree/01-randomized-math-operators).
 Feel free to fork it and make some changes of you own and share it with me.
 I will be thrilled to learn what you did with it.

-If you want to dive deep into Python's source I highly recommend you to read [realpython.com/cpython-source-code-guide/](https://realpython.com/cpython-source-code-guide/).
+If you want to dive deep into python's source I highly recommend you to read [realpython.com/cpython-source-code-guide/](https://realpython.com/cpython-source-code-guide/).
 It is an excellent guide to get you started and understand semantics and practices of core python developer.
 Once you know the basics, navigating through the codebase is a walk in the park.